“How is The Extraordinaries Club different to your book?”

 In this blog post I'll explain the differences and help you decide whether you're fine with just the book or whether you'd benefit from joining the club.

 What are the differences between The Extraordinaries Club and The Ten Step Guide to Acing Every Exam You Ever Take?

 The content of the course is similar to that in my book, The Ten Step Guide to Acing Every Exam You Ever Take, but I have changed, updated and added to it.

 2. Access to me

-Inside The Extraordinaries Club you get direct access to me for as long as you're a member in the onsite forum and the weekly coaching calls.
+Inside The Extraordinaries Club you get direct access to me for as long as you're a member in the private Facebook groups and the weekly coaching calls.
 That means that you can ask the kind of personal questions about your own situation that you just can’t when all you’ve got is the book.
 You will get thorough and personalised answers because I have time dedicated to you and the other club members.
 And once you're a client you're always a client and I'll take your questions seriously.

 You get more accountability by joining the club.
 Whether you need this depends a bit on whether you have the kind of personality that needs accountability or not.
 If you've read the book cover to cover and have done all the exercises in the workbook, and you're a highly motivated self-starter then maybe you don't need the club.
 But if you need to have deadlines and something to turn up for to get things done then the club will be helpful to you.

 4. You need to hear things more than once